Entropy formula for surface diffeomorphisms: Appendix

 which satisfies the boundedness condition for all $2 \le s \le r$. \end{enumerate} Therefore, each $\sigma_j$ is $\varepsilon$-bounded, and $\sigma([0,1]) = \bigcup_{j=1}^N \sigma_j([0,1])$. \end{proof}

 The following example shows that the local volume growth rate can still be positive in a small neighborhood of a repeller.
 Here the positivity of the local volume growth is a purely local phenomenon: although the curve is exponentially restricted to an increasingly small neighborhood of the repeller, the rapidly growing oscillation frequency produces a strong transverse amplification of derivatives.
-The resulting growth reflects a subtle balance between geometric restriction and oscillatory stretching, rather than uniform expansion. \begin{Example} Let $A = \operatorname{diag}(a, 3)$ with $a > 1$, and let $\sigma: [0, 1] \to \mathbb{R}^2$ be a $C^2$ curve defined by $\sigma(x) = (x, x^5 \sin(1/x))$.
-The volume (i.e., arc length) growth rate restricted in $[-1,1]^2$, defined by
+The resulting growth reflects a subtle balance between geometric restriction (uniform expansion) and oscillatory stretching. \begin{Example} Let $A = \operatorname{diag}(a, 3)$ with $a > 1$, and let $\sigma: [0, 1] \to \mathbb{R}^2$ be a $C^2$ curve defined by $\sigma(x) = (x, x^5 \sin(1/x))$.
+The volume (i.e., arc length) growth rate restricted in $[-1,1]^2$ \footnote{The restriction to $[-1,1]^2$ is meant to mimic the restriction to a dynamical ball, which is justified here by the uniform expansion of the map.}, defined by

 is given by:

 In particular, the growth rate is positive if and only if $1 < a < 3^{1/4}$. \end{Example}

 \begin{proof} \textbf{Step 1.
 Parametrization and derivatives.}